Bible of St Louis: Patron

 There is no written colophon or any other indication in the work about the patron who commissioned this Bible, but there is a kind of visual colophon.
 On the last page of the Morgan fragment we find a miniature that tells us something about the making of the Bible.
 The page is horizontally divided into two scenes.
 The upper half depicts a queen and a young beardless king.
 There are no attributes clearly identifying the couple, but the queen has been thought to be Blanche of Castile.
 She is seated on a throne, garbed in her regal cloak and wearing a white veil.
 She speaks to the young king, her son Louis IX, who listens respectfully while he holds the gold bull hanging upon his chest.
 According to John Lowden, the scene suggests the dedication of the Bible by his mother to the young king.
 If this is correct, it was Blanche who commissioned the work.

 The bottom section of the miniature shows two people, smaller in size (thus lower in rank).
 The figure on the left is a cleric, as can be seen from his tonsure.
 The man on the right is a scribe and he is working on a Bible Moralisée, as can be seen from the page layout.
 It is obvious that the cleric is giving instructions to the scribe and supervises the work on the Bible.
 The appearance of the cleric suggests that he is a member of a religious order.

 Based on this miniature, the book is dated between 1226 and 1234.
-Louis IX ascended to the throne in 1226 and married Margaret of Provence in 1234.
+Louis IX acceded to the throne in 1226 and married Margaret of Provence in 1234.
 Since the miniature depicts a young, unmarried king, the work must be dated in the time frame between his coronation and his marriage.